Samhuang0727/Jetbot-Capstone-Project/README.md

 ### Camera Calibration

-Firstly, we need to use `calibration.py` to perform camera calibration and obtain parameters such as ret, mtx, dist, rvecs, tvecs, store there parameters in `calibration.yaml`.
+Firstly, we need to use `calibration.py` to perform camera calibration, obtain parameters such as ret, mtx, dist, rvecs, tvecs and store these parameters in `calibration.yaml`.

 ## Traffic Light Detection